-Background.-On July 22, 2008, the Department of Commerce ("Commerce") issued antidumping and countervailing duty orders on imports of circular welded carbon-quality steel pipe from China (73 FR 42545-42549).
-Following the first five-year reviews by Commerce and the Commission, effective December 4, 2013, Commerce issued a continuation of the antidumping and countervailing duty orders on imports of circular welded carbon-quality steel pipe from China (78 FR 72863).
-The Commission is now conducting second reviews pursuant to section 751(c) of the Act, as amended (19 U.S.C.
-1675(c)), to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full or expedited reviews.
-The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this notice.
+Background.-On December 1, 1993, the Department of Commerce ("Commerce") issued an antidumping duty order on imports of stainless steel wire rod from India (58 FR 63335).
+Commerce issued a continuation of the antidumping duty order on stainless steel wire rod from India following Commerce's and the Commission's first five-year reviews, effective August 2, 2000 (65 FR 47403), second five-year reviews, effective August 8, 2006 (71 FR 45023), third five-year reviews, effective January 23, 2012 (77 FR 3231), and fourth five-year reviews, effective June 23, 2017 (82 FR 28640).
+The Commission is now conducting a fifth review pursuant to section 751(c) of the Act, as amended (19 U.S.C.
+1675(c)), to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR part 201, subparts A and B, and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
+The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.

-Definitions.-The following definitions apply to these reviews:
+Definitions.-The following definitions apply to this review:

-- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Country in these reviews is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determinations and its expedited first five-year review determinations, the Commission defined the Domestic Like Product as circular welded carbon quality steel line pipe, 16 inches or less in outside diameter, coextensive with Commerce's scope.
+(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce.

+(2) The Subject Country in this review is India.

+(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determination, its full first and second five-year review determinations, and its expedited third and fourth five-year review determinations, the Commission defined the Domestic Like Product as all stainless steel wire rod coextensive with Commerce's scope.

-- (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determinations and its first five-year review determinations, the Commission defined the Domestic Industry as all producers of the Domestic Like Product. - (5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determination, its full first and second five-year review determinations, and its expedited third and fourth five-year review determinations, the Commission defined the Domestic Industry as all domestic producers of stainless steel wire rod.

+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.

-Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in § 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
 The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the proceeding.